List of Jurassic Park (franchise) characters: Martin Krebs

 Martin Krebs is the film's main antagonist and a pharmaceutical representative at Parker-Genix who recruits Zora Bennett and Dr. Henry Loomis on a top-secret mission to retrieve DNA samples from the world's largest dinosaurs (consisting of the aquatic Mosasaurus, terrestrial Titanosaurus, and avian Quetzalcoatlus) which he claims hold the key to a new heart disease treatment.
 He is first seen in a traffic jam caused by a dying Apatosaurus, complaining, before he meets Zora, who sneaks into his car, and he promises to reward her well if she does it for him.
 He brings her along to persuade Henry to join the mission, again manipulating her by reminding her that her own mother died of heart disease.
 After they agree, she leads him to an old friend, Duncan Kincaid, who owns a boat and agrees to bring them to the island they need to get the samples from, if he doubles their pay, which he agrees to.
 After meeting Duncan's security chief, Bobby Atwater, the group heads for the island.

 On the way, they receive a distress call from a stranded family, and while Martin and Bobby want to ignore it to focus on the mission, Duncan overrules them as captain and they rescue the family, the Delgados.
 Shortly after, they manage to extract a sample from the Mosasaurus but are immediately afterward attacked by a group of Spinosaurus that it hunts alongside.
-When one of the Delgados attempts to call for help, Martin stops her, wanting to keep the mission secret, and after they are both knocked over by an impact to the boat, he simply watches and lets her fall out.
+When one of the Delgados attempts to call for help, Martin stops her, wanting to keep the mission secret.
+While trying to explain to Teresa, she tries to push Martin, causing her to stumble backwards and cling to the rail, eventually falling off while Martin lays stunned on the ground.
 While the rest of the family jump off to help her, Martin remains on the boat as it heads for shallower water, but jumps off when it crashes.
 After they arrive on the beach having lost two crew members, Martin admits that the island was an R&D site where the dinosaurs too ugly or dangerous for a theme park were left, and that they were not destroyed because they were expensive to create and InGen couldn't risk losing their investors.
 Informed by Zora there will be a rescue helicopter at the helipad in the center of the island in 24 hours, Martin joins the team to collect the remaining samples before then.